Dormer Loft Conversion versus Velux Loft Conversion, which is best? & how much do they cost in 2020?

 We have outlined the costs for a Dormer loft/attic conversion below.

-The existing attic space was generous and was crying out for conversion, a master en-suite bedroom, & study was created.
+The existing attic space was generous and was crying out for conversion, a master en-suite bedroom, & a study was created.
 The dormer allowed space for a generous bathroom and a top stair landing.

 Structural alterations were made to the roof which included both extra timbers and steel to allow the large dormer, 4 Velux windows, and staircase to be installed.